 Now you can enjoy Nightshade-free Strawberry “Pico de Gallo” Salsa.
 This gorgeous treat goes perfectly on tacos, and you won’t miss the tomatoes.

 Paleo & AIP Plantain Taco Shells (no corn; 3 ingredients!)

 - 4 Tablespoons oil lard, coconut oil, avocado oil etc.

 - a few pinches sea salt

-Blend all ingredients together in a high speed blender or food processor.
-Add a Tablespoon of water as needed to blend into a smooth batter.
+- Blend all ingredients together in a high speed blender or food processor, for about 60 seconds.
 You may have to stop the blender a few times, scrape down the sides, and blend again.
 I find that a low speed works best.

-Spoon 2 Tablespoons of the batter at a time onto parchment paper.
-Use the back of a wet spoon to smooth out batter, and create round tortilla circles about 4 inches wide and ⅛ inch think.
+- Spoon ¼ cup of the batter at a time onto parchment paper.
+Use the back of a wet spoon to smooth out batter, and create round tortilla circles about 5 inches wide and ⅛ inch think.
 This will make about 8 5" tortillas.

 - Bake for 10 minutes, then flip, and then bake an additional 5 minutes.
 (The easiest way to flip them is: Remove the parchment paper with tortillas sticking to them, and set aside.
 Line baking sheet with second sheet of parchment.
 Flip the first piece upside down onto it, with tortillas sticking to it.
 Then just slowly peel the top layer of parchment off the tortillas.
 They'll now be upside down and ready to bake for the second time.)